Simplero/Simplero-API/README.md

 }
 ```

-Responds with the purchase object, like above.
-Will respond with 404 if no such purchase exists.
+Responds with the array of purchase object.
+Will respond with empty array if no such purchase exists.
+Will respond with 404 if no such product exists.

 Invoices
 ========